abhibhargav29/LibraryManagement/README.md

 Main Window is the first and main session of the system.
 Before starting it asks for password, this is the password foe your localhost connection of mysql thet you filled while installing mysql.
 Then the gui window opens with various button, each of which will open the corresponding window on clicking.

+Function.py has all our child windows structure and also all the database related work.

 lib.png is our background image.